tillitis/tkey-verification/README.md

 6. Ask signer for a digest of the firmware binary (in ROM).
 Consult the internal firmware database to verify that the TKey, according to its hardware revision, is running the expected firmware.
-7. Sign a message consisting of the UDI, firmware digest, and signer public key with a vendor signature.
+7. Sigsum sign a message consisting of the UDI, firmware digest, and signer public key with a vendor signature, creating a Sigsum request file.
+8. Submit the request file to the Sigsum log, collecting the proof.
+9. Build the Verification file, including the Sigsum proof.
-8. Publish the [Verification file](#verification-file) containing the tag and digest of the signer program used, the vendor signature, and the timestamp when signature was made.
-This should be indexed by the UDI.
+10. Publish the [Verification file](#verification-file), indexed by the UDI.

 The following diagram contains an overview of how data flows during
 provisioning: